RedHatInsights/insights-core/docs/intro.rst

 results to the customer interface component.
 The Engine processes the information by extracting each unique set of data, parsing the data into facts, and analyzing the facts via algorithms.
 Parsing and analysis of the information is performed in a collection of plugin components.
-The parsing and combining of is performed by the Parser and Combiner plugins, and the analysis is performed by Rule plugins (collectively "Plugins").
+The parsing and combining is performed by the Parser and Combiner plugins, and the analysis is performed by Rule plugins (collectively "Plugins").
 The results of the analysis are presented to the user via the user interface component ("UI").
 The figure